 - Co-author at least one (hopefully more) article in a peer-reviewed journal

-Funding: $24,000 over 1 year for MS3s (MS3s would be expected to take a year off to work full-time on this fellowship and research with Dr. Fajgenbaum starting in summer 2017).
+Funding: $32,000 over 1 year for MS3s (MS3s would be expected to take a year off to work full-time on this fellowship and research with Dr. Fajgenbaum starting in spring, summer, or fall 2019).

-- Dr. Fajgenbaum will conduct interviews between March 28-April 1.
+- Dr. Fajgenbaum will conduct interviews on a rolling basis.